lidofinance/wsteth-eth-price-feed/README.md

 for compability with `IChainlinkAggregator` interface from [AaveOracle contract](0xA50ba011c48153De246E5192C8f9258A2ba79Ca9).

 'latestAnswer' is a wrapping for the same function from 'ChainlinkAggregator'.
-For values from the Chainlink it performs scaling by stETH/wstETH coefficient.
+For values from the Chainlink it performs scaling by wstETH/stETH factor.

 `constructor` get addresses of a chainlink aggregator for the stETH/ETH pair and the wstETH contract.